Information about Selection Criteria

 - What is the native language of the destination(s) I am applying for and do I need to learn some of the language before going?

 - (Study only) Do the partner universities I have listed as preferred choices have entry requirements for exchange students such as a minimum GPA (Grade Point Average)?

 - (International students only) Are there any implications for my UK visa if I choose to study/work abroad?

 - Is this the right time to apply?

 This is not an exhaustive list of points to consider before applying.
 Many of the factors students need to consider will be individual to them.
-Please come to the International Exchanges Office during one of the allocated drop-in times if you have any questions before applying.
+Please speak to the international co-ordinator in your academic school before making your application.